ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Users can build it from source available at GitHub.
 Currently access to source is limited to approved users.
 To request permission, file a ticket `here. <https://github.com/ROCm/ROCm/issues/new/choose>`_

-Print the Help screen test
+Print Help screen test
 ==========================

-Run the test to print the Help screen,
+Run the following test to print the Help screen,

 .. code-block:: shell